v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/language-features/procedures/how-to-write-an-extension-method.md

 - extension methods [Visual Basic] ms.assetid: fb2739cc-958d-4ef4-a38b-214a74c93413
 ms.openlocfilehash: 00d62d275f7afc06e066a375dc1ffcd74b23c9ed
-ms.sourcegitcommit: 0be8a279af6d8a43e03141e349d3efd5d35f8767
+ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/18/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "59313765"
+ms.locfileid: "61666004"
 ---
-# <a name="how-to-write-an-extension-method-visual-basic"></a><span data-ttu-id="c1779-102">Instrukcje: Zapisywanie metody rozszerzenia (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="c1779-102">How to: Write an Extension Method (Visual Basic)</span></span>
+# <a name="how-to-write-an-extension-method-visual-basic"></a><span data-ttu-id="3f2a2-102">Instrukcje: Zapisywanie metody rozszerzenia (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="3f2a2-102">How to: Write an Extension Method (Visual Basic)</span></span>
-<span data-ttu-id="c1779-103">Metody rozszerzające umożliwiają dodawanie metod do istniejącej klasy.</span><span class="sxs-lookup"><span data-stu-id="c1779-103">Extension methods enable you to add methods to an existing class.</span></span> <span data-ttu-id="c1779-104">Metoda rozszerzenia może być wywoływana, jakby była wystąpieniem tej klasy.</span><span class="sxs-lookup"><span data-stu-id="c1779-104">The extension method can be called as if it were an instance of that class.</span></span>
+<span data-ttu-id="3f2a2-103">Metody rozszerzające umożliwiają dodawanie metod do istniejącej klasy.</span><span class="sxs-lookup"><span data-stu-id="3f2a2-103">Extension methods enable you to add methods to an existing class.</span></span> <span data-ttu-id="3f2a2-104">Metoda rozszerzenia może być wywoływana, jakby była wystąpieniem tej klasy.</span><span class="sxs-lookup"><span data-stu-id="3f2a2-104">The extension method can be called as if it were an instance of that class.</span></span>

-### <a name="to-define-an-extension-method"></a><span data-ttu-id="c1779-105">Aby zdefiniować metodę rozszerzenia</span><span class="sxs-lookup"><span data-stu-id="c1779-105">To define an extension method</span></span>
+### <a name="to-define-an-extension-method"></a><span data-ttu-id="3f2a2-105">Aby zdefiniować metodę rozszerzenia</span><span class="sxs-lookup"><span data-stu-id="3f2a2-105">To define an extension method</span></span>

-1. <span data-ttu-id="c1779-106">Otwieranie nowej lub istniejącej aplikacji języka Visual Basic w programie Visual Studio.</span><span class="sxs-lookup"><span data-stu-id="c1779-106">Open a new or existing Visual Basic application in Visual Studio.</span></span>
+1. <span data-ttu-id="3f2a2-106">Otwieranie nowej lub istniejącej aplikacji języka Visual Basic w programie Visual Studio.</span><span class="sxs-lookup"><span data-stu-id="3f2a2-106">Open a new or existing Visual Basic application in Visual Studio.</span></span>

-2. <span data-ttu-id="c1779-107">W górnej części pliku, w której chcesz zdefiniować metodę rozszerzenia obejmują następującą instrukcję import:</span><span class="sxs-lookup"><span data-stu-id="c1779-107">At the top of the file in which you want to define an extension method, include the following import statement:</span></span>
+2. <span data-ttu-id="3f2a2-107">W górnej części pliku, w której chcesz zdefiniować metodę rozszerzenia obejmują następującą instrukcję import:</span><span class="sxs-lookup"><span data-stu-id="3f2a2-107">At the top of the file in which you want to define an extension method, include the following import statement:</span></span>

     ```
     Imports System.Runtime.CompilerServices
     ```

-3. <span data-ttu-id="c1779-108">W module w nowej lub istniejącej aplikacji Rozpocznij definicję metody z atrybutem rozszerzenia:</span><span class="sxs-lookup"><span data-stu-id="c1779-108">Within a module in your new or existing application, begin the method definition with the extension attribute:</span></span>
+3. <span data-ttu-id="3f2a2-108">W module w nowej lub istniejącej aplikacji Rozpocznij definicję metody z atrybutem rozszerzenia:</span><span class="sxs-lookup"><span data-stu-id="3f2a2-108">Within a module in your new or existing application, begin the method definition with the extension attribute:</span></span>

     ```
     <Extension()>
     ```

-4. <span data-ttu-id="c1779-109">Zadeklaruj metodę w zwykły sposób, z tą różnicą, że typ pierwszego parametru musi być typu danych, które chcesz rozszerzyć.</span><span class="sxs-lookup"><span data-stu-id="c1779-109">Declare your method in the ordinary way, except that the type of the first parameter must be the data type you want to extend.</span></span>
+4. <span data-ttu-id="3f2a2-109">Zadeklaruj metodę w zwykły sposób, z tą różnicą, że typ pierwszego parametru musi być typu danych, które chcesz rozszerzyć.</span><span class="sxs-lookup"><span data-stu-id="3f2a2-109">Declare your method in the ordinary way, except that the type of the first parameter must be the data type you want to extend.</span></span>

     ```
     <Extension()>